Dogras: Cuisine

-Expert cooks are usually Dogra Jheer.
+In Dogra Dhaam (community feasts and banquets), cooking is specially supervised by expert family chefs belonging to Dogra Brahmin community and are known as Siyans.
+They are assisted by Dogra jheers in cooking.
 Kalari is milk preserved by the coagulation of proteins, then fried in a pan.

 Non-vegetarian food was limited to Rajputs and Vaish (Mahajans).
 Khatta meat is mutton cooked with sour pomegranate seeds (anardana) or lime juice and flavoured with fumes of a burning charcoal soaked in mustard oil.
 Keyur (घ्यूर) is a well-known Dogra food.
 It is prepared by frying flour or maida batter, and served with sugar and curd.
 Mostly, it is served to bridegrooms at the time of marriage by his in-laws.
 Kalari is a favourite food of Dogras in the rainy season.
 It is prepared by mixing flour, cottage cheese and milk cream (malai) with water with help of a small cup-shaped pot.
 Kalari is served with milk.
 Kalari cheese is popular in the Jammu region and in Jammu and Kashmir state more generally.
 Babbru/pathoru are prepared with flour and fried in oil.
 Babbru is served with maani/potato dish/kheer/curd etc.

 Kheer is a dish prepared from milk by adding rice and dry fruit.
 It is served at all special occasions and festivals.
 Another popular exotic dish is guchiyyan (dried black morel), usually added as an ingredient in pulao.
 As it grows naturally in forests and cannot be cultivated, it is a priced commodity (approx 500 Rs. per 100 g) and makes an excelled dish with mountain potatoes (pahadi aloo).
 Saffron or kesar is extensively used to flavour sweet dishes and for its anti-oxidant benefits.
 Many types of pickles are prepared with Kasrod (fiddlehead fern), mango, tyaoo, lasoode and girgle.